priyo1001/priyo1001/README.md

-- 👋 Hi, I’m @priyo101
+- 👋 Hi, I’m @priyo1001
-- 👀 I’m interested in ...
+- 👀 I’m interested in problem solving, programming and software developement.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Spring, a special Java framework to develop back-end services.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
-priyo101/priyo101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+priyo1001/priyo1001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->